humesje/GoldStarAnimeAndGames/pages/test.md

 ---
 layout: page
-title: Test
+title: About Us
-permalink: /test
+permalink: /about
-section: test
+section: about
 intro_paragraph: >
   This is a test page to make sure I know how this works before I make any serious changes to the site.